vinc/moros/doc/lisp.md

 MOROS Lisp is a Lisp-1 dialect inspired by Scheme and Clojure.

+## Changelog

+### 0.1.0 (2021-07-21)
-It started from [Risp](https://github.com/stopachka/risp) and was extended to include the seven primitive operators and the two special forms of John McCarthy's paper "Recursive Functions of Symbolic Expressions and Their Computation by Machine" (1960) and "The Roots of Lisp" (2002) by Paul Graham.
+MOROS Lisp started from [Risp](https://github.com/stopachka/risp) and was extended to include the seven primitive operators and the two special forms of John McCarthy's paper "Recursive Functions of Symbolic Expressions and Their Computation by Machine" (1960) and "The Roots of Lisp" (2002) by Paul Graham.

+### 0.2.0 (2021-12-04)
-In version 0.2.0 the whole implementation was refactored and the parser was rewritten to use [Nom](https://github.com/Geal/nom).
+The whole implementation was refactored and the parser was rewritten to use [Nom](https://github.com/Geal/nom).
 This allowed the addition of strings to the language and reading from the filesystem.

+### 0.3.0 (2022-12-12)
+Rewrite the evaluation code, add new functions and a core library.

+### 0.3.1 (2022-06-06)
+Rewrite parts of the code and add new functions and examples.

+### 0.3.2 (2022-07-02)
+- Add new functions

+### 0.3.2 (2022-08-25)
+- Add new functions

+### 0.4.0 (2022-08-25)
+- Rewrite a lot of the code
+- Add integer and big integer support
+- Add tail call optimization (TCO)
+- Add macro support

+## Overview

-## Types
+### Types
 - Basics: `bool`, `list`, `symbol`, `string`
 - Numbers: `float`, `int`, `bigint`

-## Built-in Operators
+### Built-in Operators
 - `quote` (with the `'` syntax)
 - `quasiquote` (with the `` ` ``)
 - `unquote` (with the `,` syntax)